pondersource/solid-slack-bridge/readme.md

 5. Click "Create new app"
 6. Select "From an app manifest" and click Next
 7. Select a workspace for development and click Next
 8. Copy the app manifest below and paste it into the YAML box and click next.
-Do not forget to replce the `BASE_URL` in the manifest with your domain
+Do not forget to replce the `BASE_URL` in the manifest with your domain and port
 ```yaml
 display_information:
   name: Solid Slack Bridge